ucloud/terraform-provider-ucloud/website/docs/d/projects.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `projects` - It is a nested type which documented below.
-* `total_count` - Total number of project that satisfy the condition.
+* `total_count` - Total number of projects that satisfy the condition.

 The attribute (`projects`) support the following:

-* `create_time` - The time of creation for instance, formatted in RFC3339 time string.
 * `id` - The ID of project defined.
-* `member_count` - The number of members belongs to the defined project.
 * `name` - The name of the defined project.
 * `parent_id` - The ID of the parent project where the sub project belongs to.
 * `parent_name` - The name of the parent project where the sub project belongs to.
+* `member_count` - The number of members belongs to the defined project.
 * `resource_count` - The number of the resounce instance belong/s to the defined project.
+* `create_time` - The time of creation for instance, formatted in RFC3339 time string.